R.C. Sproul on Biblical Grounds for Divorce – Another Aaaaargh!

 Let me say that R.C.
 Sproul has helped me probably more than any other theologian to come to a proper understanding of the gospel.
 I still highly recommend his teaching DVD’s, Renewing Your Mind broadcast, and books.
 I disagree with him of course on his view of baptism, as he is a Presbyterian and I am a reformed Baptist.
 But I can live with that.

 However, unless someone can correct me on this conclusion, I do not believe Sproul understands abuse.
 His teaching on the reasons for divorce reveal that this is the case.
 I have heard him speak of abuse as “physical” abuse, a common indicator that a person does not “get it” when it comes to the nature, mentality, and tactics of abuse.
-The following is an example.
-You can read it yourself at http://www.ligonier.org/learn/qas/are-there-any-biblical-grounds-divorce-and-if-so-w/
+The following is an example which he wrote in 2009.
+You can read it yourself at http://www.ligonier.org/learn/qas/are-there-any-biblical-grounds-divorce-and-if-so-w/.
+Sproul says:

 To me it seems clear that Jesus does allow divorce in the case of adultery.
 On the one hand, he said that if a man divorces his wife for any other reason than sexual immorality, then of course he is guilty of sin.
 So Jesus, at that point, says that there ought not to be divorce for grounds other than sexual impurity or immorality.
 Then he goes on to say that because of the hardness of our hearts, the law was given to Moses that did make a provision for divorce in the Old Testament.
 He then quotes the law from Deuteronomy in which the so-called unclean thing is cited as the legitimate grounds for divorce in the Old Testament.
 But Jesus hastens to add this statement: “But from the beginning it was not so” (Matt.
 19:8).
 His reference back to Creation reminds us of the sanctity of marriage.
 It’s certainly true that the provision for divorce is given to us because of the hardness of hearts, because of sin.
 Because adultery is a sin, when somebody violates marriage through adultery and breaks that trust, then the sacred vow, and the innocent party in the divorce, is so violated that the provision is given to them in that context of fallenness to be engaged lawfully in divorce.